-To get a better understanding of what a field service management software does, we need to understand some of the challenges these businesses face.
+To better understand what field service management software does, we need to understand some of these businesses’ challenges.

 Field Service Challenges

-Field Service businesses are looking more and more towards solutions that will help them conduct predictive maintenance whereby they can provide a fix before the system shuts down.
+Field Service businesses are looking increasingly towards solutions that will help them conduct predictive maintenance whereby they can provide a fix before the system shuts down.

 Customers want hassle-free servicing.
-They have busy schedules and are unable to allocate hours or days to fix something that should be simple.
-This frustration is harder to tide over if the equipment in question is critical to their home or business functions.
+They have busy schedules and cannot allocate hours or days to fix something simple.
+This frustration is harder to tide over if the equipment is critical to their home or business functions.

-From the technicians side, inability to fix on the first visit is usually a result of a couple of a factors:
+From the technician’s side, the inability to fix on the first visit is usually a result of a couple of factors: